threelogy/threelogy.github.io/_video/sde/tim-and-evadne.md

 ---
 Tim utters what is perhaps the most touching and heartfelt wedding vow ever. :)

-For bookings, send us an email or call us at +63 2 4344428
+For bookings, send us an email at: inquiry@threelogyvideo.com

-Email: inquiry@threelogyvideo.com

-Thank you for watching! :)
+Thank you for watching!